DziriBERT: a Pre-trained Language Model for the Algerian Dialect: Evaluation of DziriBERT

-For both datasets, we allocated 75\% for training and 25\% for testing using a random stratified split.
-Tables \ref{tab:sentiment_distribution} and \ref{tab:emotion_distribution} show the label distributions for both datasets.
-Then, we use these datasets to compare DziriBERT with the two most known multilingual transformers (mBERT and XLM-R), and with all standard and dialectal Arabic models listed in section \ref{related_work} (AraBERT, QARiB, CamelBERT and MARBERT).
+These four datasets were used to compare DziriBERT with the two most known multilingual transformers (mBERT and XLM-R), and with multiple standard and dialectal Arabic models (AraBERT, QARiB, CamelBERT and MARBERT).
 Among the four available versions of CamelBERT, we evaluated the dialectal version (CamelBERT-da) and the one that has been pre-trained on a mix of all datasets (CamelBERT-mix).

-Following \citet{mbert}, we use the final hidden state of the classification token ([CLS]) as sentence representation followed by a one linear layer as a classifier.
-All models have been fine-tuned for one epoch using the Trainer Class of the Transformers library \cite{transformers} with its default settings.
-10 different runs have been conducted for each model on each dataset according to the same 10 seeds that have been randomly generated.
-Still, the presented results may be reproduced using the shared Github repository.\footnote{\url{https://github.com/alger-ia/dziribert}}
+Following the work done in \cite{mbert}, we used the final hidden state of the classification token ([CLS]) as a sentence representation followed by one linear layer as a classifier.
+All models have been fine-tuned for three epochs using the Trainer Class of the Transformers library \cite{transformers} with its default settings.
+Ten different runs have been conducted for each model on each dataset according to the same 10 seeds that have been randomly generated.
+Still, the presented results may be reproduced using the shared Github repository \footnote{ \url{https://github.com/alger-ia/dziribert}(the generated 10 seeds are listed in the evaluation script)}.

-Tables \ref{tab:twifil_sentiment} and ~\ref{tab:twifil_emotion} present the obtained results on the sentiment and emotion classification tasks respectively.
-We calculated the accuracy and the macro averaged precision, recall and F1 score for each model on each dataset.
+Tables \ref{tab:twifil_dataset}, and ~\ref{tab:narabizi_dataset} present the obtained results on the Twifil and Narabizi datasets.
+We calculate the accuracy and the macro averaged precision, recall, and F1 score for each model on each dataset.